Contributing to the Gradle Build Tool#

 In order to make changes to Gradle, you'll need:

-- A Java Development Kit (JDK) version 11.
+- Adoptium JDK (Java Development Kit) version 17.
 Fixed version is required to use remote cache.

 - A text editor or IDE.
 We use and recommend IntelliJ IDEA CE.
 IntelliJ Ultimate will also work.
 You'll need IntelliJ 2021.2.2 or newer.